Neocreb/frontend-eloity-unified-ecosys/COMMUNITY_EVENTS_FEATURE.md

 ### **Phase 1: Launch** (Weeks 1-4)

 - Promote heavily with banner in main feed
-- Host daily events by SoftChat team
+- Host daily events by Eloity team
 - Invite top community members as early hosts
 - Focus on crypto trading and marketplace events